 If your educational documents are not in English, they must be included with a complete word-for-word (literal, not interpretive) English translation.
 If you are submitting your documents from outside Canada and cannot obtain a translation from a Canadian-certified translator, you may submit a translation from an official translator in your home country.
 This translation must also be completely accurate or ICES will require a new translation from a Canadian certified translator.
+Translations of French documents are not required.

 Items such as marks sheets, transcripts, diplomas, certificates, and grade books must be translated in their entirety, including information appearing on the reverse side of any document.
 For calendars, course outlines, and syllabuses, only those pages describing courses and other information specific to your credential need to be translated.